HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

     pass
 ```

+If the command processer has no `command_error` or if your `command_error` raises an uncaught exception then
+`client.events.error` is called.

 #### Default event

-Familiar to the normal `message_create` event, but it is called, at the end of command processer's call, if nothing
+Similar to the normal `message_create` event but this one is called at the end of command processer call, if nothing
-else was picked was picked up by it.
+else was picked up by it.

 ```py
 @NekoBot.commands